Bnbldk/Blast-Mp3-Player/README.md

 # Blast-Mp3-Player
-A simple and funny mp3 player (built using JavaFX and CSS JavaFX), take care spotify.
+A simple and funny mp3 player (built using JavaFX), take care spotify.